ongr-io/demo.ongr.io/README.md

 Open [Kitematic from Docker](https://kitematic.com) and search for the `ongr/demo-presentation`.
 When you found it, press `CREATE`.

-When it install click link in the the right side where is web preview.
+When it install's click link in the right side where is a web preview.

 ## Quick setup for the development